 “Today´s eco-cities have one thing in common: they are all small.
 We cannot make large cities green – or green cities large, yet.
 But we will have to.”

-We pursue a dream of a green city in a sober and rational way, by approaching Green as a phenomenon that can be measured, calculated and evaluated.
-In order to achieve a green(er) city, we need to look at the bigger picture.
+In order to achieve a greener city, we need to look at the bigger picture.
 We need to look at Green not only in terms of sustainable architecture, but also from the perspective of politics, technology, economics and our personal lives.
 We have to consider the whole city, even the region.

 Green Dream was a research and design project, including two semester-long MSc studios at the Why Factory, Faculty of Architecture, Delft University of Technology.